 · Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

 Hot school meals can also be purchased for the cost of £2.50 per day for pupils in Years 3-6.

 What Clubs and Extra Curricular Opportunities are offered to the children?

 We are very proud to be able to offer a huge number of extra curricular clubs and activities.
 Many of these are provided by school staff and these are complemented by additional clubs run by external providers.
 The range of clubs on offer continues to develop and we are always thinking of new and exciting opportunities which the children would enjoy.

-We offer an extensive range of sports clubs and in addition we offer choirs, rock band, art, guitar, scenes of crime (an introduction to forensics), sewing, puzzle club, construction, drama, birds of prey, and Greenpower (building and racing kit cars) to name just a selection.
+We offer an extensive range of sports clubs and in addition we offer choirs, rock band, art, guitar, scenes of crime (an introduction to forensics), pottery, construction, drama, birds of prey, and Greenpower (building and racing kit cars) to name just a selection.

 The range of clubs increase as the children move further through the school and it is our aim to encourage the children to try different clubs at different times in order to extend their range of interests.

 The curriculum at Grove Wood is rich, vibrant and exciting.
 The learning is organised into half termly themes which link the learning from the core and foundation subjects in a way which makes it memorable, enjoyable and fun.
 We make the most of school visits and visitors to bring the learning to life and there are lots of opportunities for the children to share and develop their knowledge in a cross curricular way.

 Does Grove Wood Primary have an ‘Open Door’ Policy?